 Best tours in Fuerteventura

 As mentioned before in this Fuerteventura travel guide, renting a car is the best way to visit the island.
-However, if you are not going rent a car on your trip to Fuerteventura, I recommend booking organized tours.
+However, if you are not going rent a car on your trip, I recommend booking organized tours.
 Below you can see the best tours in Fuerteventura.

 – Lobos Island Catamaran Day Trip.
 A great way to visit Lobos Island is by booking this organized Catamaran tour.
 Instead of taking the ferry and going on your own, you can go to the island by catamaran, visit El Puertito and do activities such as snorkeling, kayaking or paddle surfing.
 Includes open bar for drinks and paella to eat.
 The boat departs from Corralejo.

 – La Oliva, Betancuria and Corralejo Dunes Day Trip.
 Thanks to this organized tour, you will be able to visit the incredible dunes of Corralejo, the beautiful town of Betancuria, Barranco de Las Peñitas, Sotavento Beach, Ajuy Beach and La Oliva.
-You will be able to get to know a lot of the best places to visit in Fuerteventura through this guided minibus tour.
-The tour departs from the northern part of Fuerteventura.
+You will be able to get to know a lot of the best places to visit through this guided minibus tour.
+The tour departs from the northern part of the island.

 – Corralejo, El Cotillo and Ajuy Day Trip.
 If you are going to be staying in the southern part of Fuerteventura, you will surely be interested in this tour of the northern part of the island.
 You will be taken to Ajuy, El Cotillo and Corralejo Natural Park.
 The tour includes an appetizer where you can taste cheese, mojos, jams and craft beer.